macro187/hotbox/readme.md

 There can multiple workstation container instances running at the same time, distinguishable by name.
-The `HOTBOX_NAME` environment variable specifies the name of the container to start or join (from outside any container) or indicates the current container's name (from inside a container).
+The `HOTBOX_NAME` environment variable specifies the name of the container to start or join (from outside a hotbox container) or indicates the current container's name (from inside a hotbox container).
 The default container is named `default`.

 If the named container is not already running, start it based on the specified DISTRO and then enter it in a login shell.